 Nuclear Medicine/PET Technologists

-Our Nuclear Medicine/PET technologists have over 20 years of experience in the clinical setting, and over 4 years in preclinical imaging.
+Our Nuclear Medicine/PET technologists have extensive experience in the clinical setting and in preclinical imaging.
 They maintain their roles in clinical imaging at the Nuclear Medicine/WA PET Service at Sir Charles Gairdner Hospital on the QEII campus, in addition to providing the preclinical Nuclear Medicine/PET service.